 The proper playing of Gospel songs necessitates a good understanding of Gospel Music.
 Gospel music is a specific genre of Christian music.
 Although Gospel music varies from one culture to another, there are similarities among them that make it possible to classify them into a single music genre called “Gospel music.”
 These characteristics and similarities include dominant vocals with Christian lyrics and rhythmic accompaniment that include foot stomping and hand clapping.
 Moreover, many Gospel songs are performed a cappella.

 As a music genre, Gospel music appears to be a combination of jazz and blues genres.
 The jazz and blues influences are very apparent in Gospel music and if you listen to it, you can readily hear these influences.
-This is because Gospel music actually originated from these two roots; however, its theme is focused on spiritual topics and has religious connotations which distinguish it from jazz and blues.
+This is because Gospel music actually originated from these two roots; however, its theme is focused on spiritual topics and has religious connotations that distinguish it from jazz and blues.
 Its tempo also is characterized by its distinctive speed.
 Moreover, the pitch and chords used in Gospel music vary slightly from those of blues and jazz.

 Purpose of Gospel Music

-If there is a right word to describe a Gospel singer, that would be the word “prophetes” which is a Greek word for “deliverer” or an “interpreter.”
+If there is the right word to describe a Gospel singer, that would be the word “prophetes” which is a Greek word for “deliverer” or an “interpreter.”
 As a Gospel singer, you will be enabling the audience to raise their consciousness to a higher state and have higher spiritual awareness.
 Similarly, if you play Gospel Music using your piano, you are contributory to this elevation of the consciousness of the audience who listen to how you play.
 Hence, you must adequately prepare yourself before every performance to ensure that the significance of the Gospel is relayed to the audience.

-Since Gospel music are solemn hymns and are usually performed in the church, as a piano player, you must be able to encourage the whole congregation to sing with you and to sing lively.
+Since Gospel music is solemn hymns and are usually performed in the church, as a piano player, you must be able to encourage the whole congregation to sing with you and to sing lively.
 The enthusiasm of the audience solely depends on how you play, and the mood that you incorporate into your piano playing of Gospel songs will inevitably have so much impact on the mood of the congregation.
 If you want the congregation to sing lively, you should then assume an upbeat playing style to engender a lively mood.
 If you sense that the general mood of a song is solemn, then you should configure your playing style to adapt to the prevailing solemn mood of the congregation.
 The rhythm and tone of the vocalist are also usually dependent on the mood that you would like to portray.

 Gospel music is different from traditional classical music.
 Classical music appears rigid and precise, while Gospel music sports a certain sense of spontaneity and freedom.
 Moreover, if you play Gospel music, you are also required to know the different meditation techniques to help the congregation relax while singing Gospel songs.
-Here are some other tips that could help you in your piano playing of Gospel music.
+Here are some other tips that could help you in your piano playing Gospel music.

 Techniques for Playing Gospel Music on Piano

 “Nothing is achieved without sacrifice,” quipped my music professor in college.
-Well, she is definitely right, for if you want to learn how to play Gospel music using piano, you need to sacrifice time and effort in learning the rudiments of Gospel music.
+Well, she is definitely right. if you want to learn how to play Gospel music using piano, you need to sacrifice time and effort in learning the rudiments of Gospel music.
 There are techniques in playing Gospel songs, and these techniques require you to practice chords, scales, legatos, arpeggios, and staccatos.
 A scale usually consists of a range of 8 tones or notes.
 It begins with a note and ends on the same upper note which is an octave higher.
 If you are a musician, you are definitely cognizant of a scale.
 Mastering the different scales will surely help you hone your skill in piano playing.
 In toto, there are twelve minor scales and twelve major scales.

 The 13th Chords Technique